-On 11 March 2020, the World Health Organization declared COVID-19 a global pandemic.
-While COVID-19 is a health crisis, it has caused socioeconomic disruption on a global scale.
-The Group has considered the impact of COVID-19 when preparing the financial statements and related note disclosures.
-While the effects of COVID-19 do not change the significant estimates, judgments and assumptions in the preparation of financial statements, it has resulted in increased estimation uncertainty and application of further judgment within those identified areas.
+Given the ongoing economic uncertainties from COVID-19, the Group has continued to monitor its financial reporting procedures and governance practices surrounding the preparation of the consolidated financial statements.
+While the effects of COVID-19 do not change the areas requiring significant estimation and judgement in the preparation of consolidated financial statements, it has resulted in estimation uncertainty and application of further judgement within those identified areas and where relevant, is summarised below.